TUM-NLPLab-2022/PARL-A-Dialog-System-Framework-with-Prompts-as-Actions-for-Reinforcement-Learning/README.md

   - [augmented EmpatheticDialogues dataset](https://huggingface.co/datasets/Adapting/empathetic_dialogues_with_special_tokens)
   - [model weights of the policy network](https://huggingface.co/Adapting/PARL)

-  For Inference/human interaction with RLPA-ODDS:\
+  For Inference/human interaction with PARL:\
   **Attention**: Make sure the trained model is in `./savedmodels`
   - Multiple turns of interaction with the fixed network in the environment:
      ```commandline